Apress/low-level-programming/README.md

 Download the files as a zip using the green button, or clone the repository to your machine using Git.

+# Student projects

+Each year, my students in ITMO university can opt to make a project that is connected to system programming or system programming languages in general instead of passing the final test.
+Each project is coded by one student, who is is free to chose a topic of interest.
+The source code is always available on GitHub and  video demonstrations are mandatory.

+The videos are being uploaded to [our YouTube channel](https://www.youtube.com/channel/UCOLTncnm6jVkO0pcPoIoHFg).
+Soon all available videos for all years are going to be uploaded.

 # Repository structure

 This repository holds the following information: